Are you worried about your computer’s temperature? Excessive heat can affect your device’s performance and your hard drive’s lifespan.

 A simple mercury thermometer can give you an accurate gauge of your worktop.

 Your CPU will run at a higher temperature than the room, so don’t panic when you initially see it.
+What is too hot for a CPU to operate at?
 You should consult your system’s documentation as it is dependent on what conditions your hardware is expected to function under normally.

-Generally, though, your CPU shouldn’t be running at anything greater than 75°C/167°F.
+So how hot can a CPU get?
+Generally, your processor shouldn’t run at anything greater than 75°C/167°F.

 Keeping your computer’s environment cool is key.
 That can be as simple as opening a nearby window or placing an oscillating fan in the vicinity.

 Potentially simple solutions include changing its surroundings (moving your computer or laptop to a cooler room in the summer, for instance), and using a can of compressed air to unblock vents.

 Laptops are easier to cool down than computers, but they are also prone to generating excessive temperatures due to smaller heatsinks and narrower vents.